vimeo/psalm/docs/running_psalm/issues/NoValue.md

 # NoValue

-Emitted when Psalm invalidated all possible types for a given expression
+Emitted when Psalm invalidated all possible types for a given expression.
+It is often an indication that Psalm found dead code or that documented types were not exhaustive

 ```php
 <?php